 Carbonic acid is a weak organic acid and a dibasic acid.
 Carbonic acid can release two hydrogen ions in aqueous state.
 It's pK value is 6.4 .

 pKa of methanoic acid (formic acid) is 3.75.
 Therefore methanoic acid is much acidic than carbonic acid.

 When acid chloride is added into the water, acid chloride (ex: CH3COCl )

 hydrolyses into strong acid ( HCl ) and carboxylic acid ( CH3COOH ).

-Due to exist of strong acid in aqueous acid chloride solution which is more acidic than aqueous carboxylic solution.
+Due to exist of strong acid in the aqueous solution it is more acidic than aqueous carboxylic acid solution.